MF Prerequisites & Course Requirements

 One course from the options below:

 One methods-oriented statistics course is required.
 One or more courses focusing on Geographic Information System/Geospatial Analysis are highly recommended to satisfy the Quantitative Analysis requirement or as Specialized Electives (next section).
-Quantitative courses are also taught by Duke’s Institute of Statistics and Decision Sciences (ISDS), Fuqua School of Business, Sanford School of Public Policy, and departments of Biology, Economics, Political Science, Sociology, and Evolutionary Anthropology.
+Quantitative courses are also taught by the Duke Department of Statistical Science (formerly called ISDS), Fuqua School of Business, Sanford School of Public Policy, and Departments of Biology, Economics, Political Science, Sociology, and Evolutionary Anthropology.
 In addition, various departments at NCSU and UNC offer graduate-level quantitative coursework that is of very fine quality.

 Electives should be chosen to help develop a special perspective or area of specialization.
 This is done in consultation with the advisor and program chair, with some thought as to the topic of the MP.
 The identification of a specialization is usually done over the course of a student’s first two semesters.